Charles V, Holy Roman Emperor

-Charles was born in Flanders to Habsburg prince Philip the Handsome (son of Maximilian I of Habsburg and Mary of Burgundy) and Joanna of Trastámara, (younger child of Isabella I of Castile and Ferdinand II of Aragon, the Catholic Monarchs of Spain).
-The ultimate heir of his four grandparents, Charles unexpectedly inherited all his family dominions at a young age.
-After the death of his father Philip in 1506, he inherited the Burgundian states originally held by his paternal grandmother Mary.
-In 1516, inheriting the dynastic union formed by his maternal grandparents Isabella I and Ferdinand II, he became king of Spain as co-monarch of the Spanish kingdoms with his mother, who was deemed incapable of ruling due to mental illness.
-Spain's possessions at his accession also included the Castilian colonies of the West Indies and the Spanish Main as well as the Aragonese kingdoms of Naples, Sicily and Sardinia.
-At the death of his paternal grandfather Maximilian in 1519, he inherited Austria and was elected to succeed him as Holy Roman Emperor.
+Charles was born in Flanders to Habsburg Archduke Philip the Handsome, son of Maximilian I, Holy Roman Emperor and Mary of Burgundy, and Joanna of Castile, younger child of Isabella I of Castile and Ferdinand II of Aragon, the Catholic Monarchs of Spain.
+Heir of his grandparents, Charles inherited his family dominions at a young age.
+After his father's death in 1506, he inherited the Habsburg Netherlands in the Low Countries.
+In 1516 he became King of Spain as co-monarch of Castile and Aragon with his mother.
+Spain's possessions included the Castilian colonies of the West Indies and the Spanish Main, as well as Naples, Sicily, and Sardinia.
+At the death of his grandfather Maximilian in 1519, he inherited the Austrian hereditary lands and was elected as Holy Roman Emperor.
 He adopted the Imperial name of Charles V as his main title, and styled himself as a new Charlemagne.